Nvidia’s Isaac robot simulations debut on Omniverse

 Elevate your enterprise data technology and strategy at Transform 2021.

-Nvidia has launched a new version of its Isaac robot simulation engine on its Omniverse, which is the company’s metaverse simulation for engineers.
+Nvidia has launched a new version of its Isaac robot simulation engine in the Omniverse, the company’s metaverse sim for engineers.

-The Omniverse is a virtual tool that allows engineers to collaborate.
-It was inspired by the science fiction concept of the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.
-The project started years ago as a proprietary Nvidia project called Holodeck, named after the virtual reality simulation in Star Trek.

-But it morphed into a more ambitious industry-wide effort based on the plumbing made possible by the Universal Scene Description (USD) technology Pixar developed for making its movies.
+The Omniverse started years ago as a proprietary Nvidia project called Holodeck, named after the virtual reality simulation in Star Trek.
+But it morphed into a more ambitious industrywide effort based on plumbing made possible by the Universal Scene Description (USD) technology Pixar developed to make its movies.
 Nvidia has spent years and hundreds of millions of dollars on the project, and now it’s updating its robot simulations for it.

+The Omniverse takes inspiration from the sci-fi concept of the metaverse, the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.

 An open beta

-The new Isaac simulation engine is now in open beta so companies and designers can test how their robots function in a simulated environment before they make the commitment of manufacturing the robots, said Gerard Andrews, senior product marketing manager at Nvidia, in an interview with VentureBeat.
+The new Isaac simulation engine is now in open beta so companies and designers can test how their robots function in a simulated environment before they commit to manufacturing the robots, Nvidia senior product marketing manager Gerard Andrews told VentureBeat in an interview.

-Andrews showed me some images and videos of robots working in a digital factory being created by BMW as a “digital twin.”
-Once the factory design is done, the digital design will be replicated in the real world as a physical copy.
-And now the Isaac-based robots will operate more realistically, based on newly available sensors for the robots and more robust simulations.
+Andrews showed me some images and videos of robots working in a digital factory that BMW is creating as a “digital twin.”
+Once the factory design is done, the digital counterpart will be replicated in the real world as a physical copy.
+Now the Isaac-based robots will operate more realistically, based on newly available sensors for the robots and more robust simulations.

-The simulation not only creates better photorealistic environments but also streamlines synthetic data generation and domain randomization to build ground-truth datasets to train robots in applications from logistics and warehouses to factories of the future.
+The simulation not only creates better photorealistic environments, it also streamlines synthetic data generation and domain randomization to build ground-truth datasets to train robots in applications from logistics and warehouses to factories of the future.

 “Isaac Sim is going into open beta.
 We’ve had an early adopter program, which has reached thousands of developers in hundreds of individual companies,” Andrews said.
 “They tried it out and kicked the tires and gave us some good feedback.
 And we’re proud to take this to the market based on that feedback and a lot of enthusiasm we are seeing from these customers.”

-He said Isaac Sim is a realistic simulation, derived from core technologies such as accurate physics, real-time ray tracing, path tracing, and materials that behave like they’re supposed to.
+He said Isaac Sim is a realistic simulation derived from core technologies, such as accurate physics, real-time ray tracing, path tracing, and materials that behave as they’re supposed to.

-“One of the big problems you have is the sim-to-real gap, where the gap between the virtual world and the real world — if it exceeds a certain amount — then the engineers or developers just won’t use simulation,” Andrews said.
-“They’ll just abandon it and say is not working.”
+“One of the big problems you have is the sim-to-real gap, where the gap between the virtual world and the real world — if it exceeds a certain amount, then the engineers or developers just won’t use simulation,” Andrews said.
+“They’ll just abandon it and say it is not working.”

 Andrews said the Isaac Sim running on Omniverse will be a game-changer in the utility of simulators.
-And he said the simulation has to be good enough that it’s worth the time it takes to learn how to use the tools for the simulation.
+He added that simulation has to be good enough that it’s worth the time it takes to learn how to use the tools.

 “A lot of the use cases we have around manipulation robots, navigating robots, generating synthetic data to train the AI in those robots — we have those use cases built into Isaacs already,” Andrews said.
 “And then finally, the big benefit that we get from being a part of the Omniverse platform is seamless connectivity and interoperability with all these other tools that people may be using in their 3D workloads.
 We can bring those assets into our simulation environment where we’re developing the robot, training the robot, or testing the robot.”